Where is this project happening?

 Will the rest of Dorrance receive improvements?

 - Yes.
 In fact, Phase 2 which spans from Oxford Glen Ln. to the dog park has already been designed.
-City Council will meet to discuss future phases of road improvement for the city.
+City Council will meet to discuss future phases of road improvements for the city.